High blood pressure Hypertension causes, signs, symtoms, complications, diagnosis, treatment

 **Used in severe cases or when kidney failure is present.

-So, which is the best drug or combination of drugs?
+So, which is the best Medicine or combination of medicines?

 Research trials seem to show that the five classes of drugs discussed above, on average, are just as good as each other at lowering blood pressure.
 Therefore, the one or ones chosen depends on such things as: if you have other medical problems; your ethnic origin; if you take other medication; possible side-effects; your age; etc.